FlorianWilhelm/lda4rec/README.md

 Matrix Factorization for Collaborative Filtering is actually an Approximation to a Latent Dirichlet Allocation Problem

-## Description

-A longer description of your project goes here...

 ## Installation

 In order to set up the necessary environment: